 SubRip tips shared by user mats.hogberg on forum.videohelp: he explains the reasons why sometimes SubRip doesn't work for you.
 As he said, SubRip doesn't know an A from a Z when it starts looking at the subtitles at the first time (much similar to the infant, know nothing), so it will ask you once for each first time it encounders a character it hasn't seen before.
 As long as you tell it a Z is really a Z, it wont ask you again about Z.

 Indeed, SubRip also has its first learning process and man-machine interaction inside (regarded it as intellectual robot if you like).
 So for the first subtitle, you're suggested to pay more patience to SubRip.
 Soon later, it won't bother you any more once it masters most characters and decodes (OCR) to text skillfully.

-Part 3: How to Free Rip DVD Subtitles on macOS
+Part 3: How to Free Rip Subtitles from DVD on Mac

 This part is specially for those who are running on MacBook Pro/Air, iMac, Mac Mini or iMac Pro with macOS operating system.
-Still, there are two steps to go: rip DVD to VIDEO_TS folder and extract DVD subtitles.
+Still, there are two steps to go: rip DVD to VIDEO_TS folder and extract subtitles from DVD VIDEO_TS folder.
 Now let's cut to the chase.

 Step 1: Free Copy DVD to VIDEO_TS on macOS

 For Mac OS X, you're suggested to try on Mac The Ripper to free rip DVD to VIDEO_TS folder on macOS.